HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   )
 }}

 The share of responses with a valid `max-age` has increased slightly to 96%.
 The `includeSubdomains` and `preload` directives saw an increase of about 4% each, possibly indicating that certain sites started setting both directives together.
 The [unofficial](https://developer.mozilla.org/docs/Web/HTTP/Headers/Strict-Transport-Security#preloading_strict_transport_security) `preload` directive requires the `includeSubdirectories` to be set and the `max-age` to have a value of at least 1 year.
-Using the preload, a site can make sure that a browser will always visit the domain and its subdomains, even when connecting for the first time (which is not necessarily the case when using HSTS without preload).
+When using the `preload` directive, a site can make sure that a browser will always visit the domain and its subdomains over HTTPS, even when connecting for the first time (which is not necessarily the case when using HSTS without preload).

 {{ figure_markup(
   image="hsts-max-age.png",